 - SESC: SESC is the original unmaintained cycle accurate architectural simulator.
 It models a very wide set of architectures: single processors, CMPs, PIMs, and thread level speculation.
 Check the SESC website at sesc.sourceforge.net.

 - RUBY-VPI: Ruby-VPI is a platform for unit testing, rapid prototyping, and systems integration of Verilog modules through the Ruby programming language.
 It has been develop by Suraj Kurapati for his MS thesis.
-We are currently using it to build SCOORE testbenches.
+It was built to help the SCOORE verification and to explore ideas on co-simulation.

-out-of-order SPARC V8 processor.
-This processor is synthesizable on FPGAs
+- SCOORE: Santa Cruz Out-of-Order Risc Engine.
+An out-of-order SPARC V8 processor.
+This processor is synthesizable on FPGAs and ASIC.

-XCACTI extends the widely used CACTI 3.2 cache power model.
-It uses a latch
+XCACTI extended CACTI 3.2 cache power model.
+It uses a latch the sense

 extensions have been used at the University of Illinois, University of